Vehicle registration plates of Victoria: Current general series

 The new series utilises the format naa-naa starting from 1AA-1AA and was launched on 19 August 2013 using the slogan Vic – Stay Alert Stay Alive.
 The new format is estimated to last for 50 years.
 During the transitional period, Z-series stocks will still be available for motorists who lose or damage their plates, while the new series will be for general everyday issue.
 This combination with four separate sequences (one number, two letters, one number, two letters) is one of the most complex structure adopted for a vehicle registration plate around the world.
 It has also been suggested that the "1" at the front of the combination followed by two letters might be confused with "I", for example, making 1CE look like ICE.
 Another issue with the new series is that the letter "O" and the number "0" are the same shape in the font used on Victorian plates, so the combination ending in "4OW" for example, is more likely to be read as "40W".
 This mistake was less likely to be made on the older series as the letters and numbers were isolated by a separator.
-Progression: 1AA-1AA, 1AA-2AA...1AA-9AA, 1AA-1AB...1AA-9AZ, 1AA-1BA...1AA-9ZZ, 1AB-1AA...1AZ-9ZZ, 1BA-1AA...1ZZ-9ZZ, 2AA-1AA....9ZZ-9ZZ.
+Progression: 1AA-1AA, 1AA-2AA...1AA-9AA, 1AA-1AB...1AA-9AZ, 1AA-1BA...1AA-9ZZ, 1AB-1AA...1AZ-9ZZ, 1BA-1AA...1ZZ-9ZZ, 2AA-1AA...9ZZ-9ZZ.

-Plates in the AAA-000 to CZZ-999 range that have been cancelled/expired, have been reissued to the public and dealers as a reflective white on black slimline on a limited but now expanded scale since June 2013 as demand for more white on black slimline plates grows.
+The older aaa-nnn combinations have been reissued to the public and dealers as a reflective white on black slimline on a limited but now expanded scale since June 2013 as demand for more white on black slimline plates grows.
+The plates were reissued from AAA-000, skipping those that are still in active registration.
 Particular serial combinations is manufactured then, customers receive them off the box at VicRoads service centres.
-As of December 2022, this numbering scheme has reached the CFA-000 combination.
+As of December 2024, this numbering scheme has reached the DIZ-000 combination.

 As part of Labor's campaign for the November 2014 state election, the Daniel Andrews-led party announced its intention if winning office to replace the Vic – Stay Alert Stay Alive with the slogan Victoria – The Education State.
 After winning this election, the Andrews government honoured this pledge, with the new plates released on 16 October 2015, starting at 1GA-1AA.
 Unlike previous combinations, the "1G" combination was only produced in standard dimensions with the Victoria – The Education State slogan.
 Slimline plates continued under the "1F" series.
 In circa February 2016, the slimline plates progressed to the "1I" series, skipping "1H" which was allocated to the standard size plates from circa March 2016.
 Once VicRoads exhausted the "1H" combinations in early August 2016, the standard size plates recommenced from "1IE" onwards (with 1IA to 1ID used for slim plates).
 Starting 1 September 2016, plates bearing the new Victorian state logo replaced the previous Southern Cross design starting at combination 1IL-1AA.
 The Victorian government had earlier unveiled this logo on 12 August 2015.
 As of 31 December 2022, all plates are now manufactured with holograms as an extra security measure.